Future Ready Oregon

 Update: Of the 25 public institutions that were eligible for Credit for Prior Learning grant funding, 14 community colleges and 5 public universities applied and received a total of $10 million.
 The overwhelming majority of grantees are focused on expanding credit for prior learning (CPL), creating transparent systems, increasing staff capacity to support CPL students, and the creation/distribution of marketing materials to engage priority populations.
 Contracts have been finalized, and institutions are implementing their plans.

-Three separate, statewide industry consortia will be established to represent the healthcare, manufacturing, and technology industry sectors.
+Three separate, statewide Industry Consortia are being established to represent the healthcare, manufacturing, and technology industry sectors.
 The purpose of each consortium is to establish strategic partnerships, develop structured processes to address mutual industry goals, identify industry-specific workforce needs in this state, develop targeted recruitment strategies to increase equitable participation, and promote workforce development programs and activities in the targeted industry sectors.

-The WTDB will convene the Industry Consortia for Healthcare, Manufacturing and Technology in early 2023.
+The WTDB convened the Industry Consortia for Healthcare on April 27, 2023, and will the Industry Consortia for Manufacturing and Technology in summer 2023.

 Workforce Benefits Navigator Grants